Why Every Canadian Should Own at Least 1% of Their Wealth in Bitcoin

 You don’t need to become a Bitcoin maximalist.

-Owning just 1% of your wealth in Bitcoin may be one of the most conservative financial decisions you make — because it acknowledges risk that already exists.
+Owning just 1% of your wealth in Bitcoin may be one of the most conservative financial decisions you make—because it recognizes uncertainty instead of ignoring it.

 The bigger risk?